-* Hollande set for lower house majority, may not need far left
+* Hollande set for lower house majority, may not need far

 * Socialists and non-Communist allies projected to win

 * Hard left to win far more seats than extreme right

 By Brian Love and Catherine Bremer

 Hollande was on track for a Socialist-led majority in parliament

 after a solid win in a first-round vote on Sunday that should

 free him from having to rely on hard leftists hostile to

 Hollande's Socialist bloc looks likely to win the 289 seats

 needed for an outright majority in the 577-seat National